Skip to Content

 The artists of Place du Tertre

-In spite of what you might think, it’s actually pretty hard to become a painter on Place du Tertre.
+In spite of what you might think (because of the sheer number of artists working on the square), it’s actually pretty hard to become a painter on Place du Tertre.
 There are a limited number of places, which are set by the local town hall.

 Each year, only five or six new spots to paint become available, which is when the artists’ in residence on the square move away or pass away.
 As you can imagine, getting a spot is quite coveted and hard to get!